structix-cli/structix/docs/docs/cli-commands/ops/exec/terraform.md

 ## Arguments

--   `args`: The arguments to pass to the terraform command.
-This can include any valid terraform subcommands and options.
+-   `args`: The arguments to pass to the Terraform command.
+This can include any valid Terraform subcommands and options.

 ## Options